palden518/DBS101.github.io/_posts/2024-02-10-semesterworkplan.md

 ### Practical Assignment: (30%)
   #### Over 13 weeks (Weeks 2-15), student groups of 3-4 will design a database and implement optimizations demonstrating best practices in database design, performance tuning, and reliable recovery.
-This continuous assessment will cover all learning outcomes and content from Units I–XIII.
+This continuous assessment will cover all learning outcomes and content from Units I–VI.
   - #### In the 2nd week, groups will submit a business process based on which they will design their database.
 The assignment has 2 stages with distinct requirements:

   #### Stage 1(Week 4)- Database Design (10%)